 In her book A Year of Living Danishly by Helen Russell, Helen says, “Danes do “cosy” like no other nation.
 Your average home will look like something out of an ideal home supplement: lots of natural materials like wood and leather, lamps artfully positioned to create soothing pools of light.”

-Nothing could be more cosy that our new tibetan sheepskin cushions.
-If anyone want to know what I'd like for Christmas...
+Nothing could be more cosy that our new Tibetan sheepskin cushions and natural cowhide rugs.
 Perhaps hygge explains why the Danes are some of the happiest people in the world!

-Visit our Gift Shop and showrooms to get ideas and inspiration about how to bring Hygge into your home.
+Visit our showrooms and Gift Shop to get ideas and inspiration about how to bring Hygge into your home.
 It just might change your life!